Ilnur1809/Taska_JS/README.md

 // Test.assertEquals(narcissistic( 7 ), true, "7 is narcissistic" );
 // Test.assertEquals(narcissistic( 371 ), true, "371 is narcissistic" );
 // Test.assertEquals(narcissistic( 77 ), false, "7 is not narcissistic" );
+5.
+toCamelCase
+// Complete the method/function so that it converts dash/underscore delimited words into camel casing.
+// The first word within the output should be capitalized only if the original word was capitalized
+// (known as Upper Camel Case, also often referred to as Pascal case).